toastmod/Nautilus-WSL-Launcher/README.md

 Create a shortcut to the Nautilus.bat and slap it on ya desktop

-Go ahead and set the shortcut's icon as the ico file i included for extra sauce ;)
+Go ahead and set the shortcut's icon as the ico file I included for extra sauce ;)